If you spin the globe, do you see opportunities or only time differences?

-Bahrain is the only country in the region offering 100% foreign ownership of business assets and real estate in most sectors as well as free repatriation of capital.
+Bahrain is the first country in the region offering 100% foreign ownership of business assets and real estate in most sectors as well as free repatriation of capital.
 Bahrain imposes no taxes on personal income; Most companies are not subject to corporation tax.

 Financial services sector has been thriving for 40 years and was recently judged the Gulf’s most sophisticated financial market.
 Unlike any other Gulf country, Bahrain has a fully liberalised telecommunication sector.